pegeler/WMRUG/README.md

 West Michigan R Users Group Code and Materials
 ==============================================

-These materials were used in the West Michigan R Users Group meetups.
+These materials are my contributions to the [West Michigan R Users Group](https://www.meetup.com/West-Michigan-R-Users-Group/) meetups.
+See the [main WMRUG github account](https://github.com/WestMichiganRUserGroup) for more code and presentations.

 Contents
 --------